 Explanation to Call Center Interview Question and Answer 1:

 This call center interview question is probably one of the most neglected and least prepared for by interviewees.
 The question seems very simple and direct to the point.
 Your answer though to this question will set the course of the interview.
-From this very simple question, interviewers can likely hint at whether you are a good candidate or not.
-So please do not take this question for granted.
+From this very simple question, interviewers can likely guess at whether you are a good candidate or not so please do not take this question for granted.

 Most applicants will answer this call center interview question with information that is already found on their resume like their name, address, and school information.
 Do not make this mistake.
 When being asked this question, you are supposed to answer with information that is not found in your resume.
 Why would the interviewer want to know about your name, age, and address when this information is already on your resume?